New Data Shows Traders Should Avoid Bear Flag Patterns!

 The bear flag pattern is considered a continuation pattern, but the evidence shows it is both a continuation and a reversal pattern.
 The bear flag has an almost 50% chance of continuing or reversing the trend.
 Considering the average change after the breakout is only 9%, it is not worth trading this pattern.

-How To Trade a Bear Flag Chart Pattern?
+Trading a Bear Flag Chart Pattern

 I would not advise trading a bear flag.
 The bear flag is an unreliable indicator, as evidenced by thousands of trades tested in the Encyclopedia of Chart Patterns.